Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Background

 Another common approach is to orient harm taxonomies around specific algorithmic or model functions (e.g., ~\cite{Ekstrand_Das_Burke_Diaz_2022, Weidinger2022}).
 Model-focused taxonomies have been developed for large language models ~\cite{Weidinger2022}, image captioning systems ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021, Wang_Barocas_Laird_Wallach_2022}, and so-called “foundational models,” such as GPT-3 and BERT, which are applied in a wide range of downstream tasks ~\cite{Bommasani_2021}.
-Organizing harm by model function is highly useful when practitioners’ focus is on a singular model because it draws attention to relevant computational harms.
+Organizing harm by model function is highly useful when practitioners’ focus is on a singular model because it draws attention to relevant computational concerns.
 It does, however, pose limitations to practitioners working downstream on products and features, where multiple model types operate simultaneously, such as in social media, search engines, and content moderation, and where contextual use significantly shapes potential harms.

-Scholars have also developed harm taxonomies related to system misbehaviors and failures ~\cite{Bandy2021, Shen_2021}, particularly to aid algorithmic auditing (e.g., ~\cite{Raji_Kumar_Horowitz_Selbst_2022}).
+Scholars have developed harm taxonomies related to system misbehaviors and failures ~\cite{Bandy2021, Shen_2021}, particularly to aid algorithmic auditing ~\cite{Raji_Kumar_Horowitz_Selbst_2022}.
 These taxonomies focus on how algorithmic systems are sources of harm (e.g., faulty input/outputs, limited testing, proxy discrimination, and surveillance capitalism) ~\cite{Slaughter_Kopec_Batal}.
 Bandy ~\cite{Bandy2021} summarizes four problematic behaviors of algorithmic systems — discrimination, distortion, exploitation, and misjudgement.
-These taxonomies focus attention on how specific affordances, training data, and design choices can co-produce harm ~\cite{barocas-hardt-narayanan, Boyarskaya_2020}.
-Failure-based taxonomies are helpful when practitioners examine potential failure modes of a specific technology, but are often limited in helping anticipate who or what is harmed.
+Using such taxonomies focus attention to how specific affordances, training data, and design choices can co-produce harm ~\cite{barocas-hardt-narayanan, Boyarskaya_2020}.
+Failure-based taxonomies are helpful when practitioners examine potential failure modes of a specific technology, but are often limited in terms of helping to anticipate who or what is harmed.